License Plate Search and Lookup – Get Instant Vehicle Information

 The license plate number is assigned upon registration by the state DMV to identify a car.
 This unique number is surface-printed or embossed on a metal or plastic plate.
 States have different policies on where the plate should be mounted, and the distinctive color scheme, logo, and registration number format to use.

-The vehicle identification number is a unique series of 17 letters and numbers assigned to a vehicle at production.
+The vehicle identification number (VIN) is a unique series of 17 letters and numbers assigned to a motor vehicle at production.
 The letters Q(q), I(i) and O(o) are not used because they look like 1 and 0.